Wing loading: Water ballast use in gliders

 Modern gliders often use water ballast carried in the wings to increase wing loading when soaring conditions are strong.
 By increasing the wing loading the average speed achieved across country can be increased to take advantage of strong thermals.
 With a higher wing loading, a given lift-to-drag ratio is achieved at a higher airspeed than with a lower wing loading, and this allows a faster average speed across country.
 The ballast can be ejected overboard when conditions weaken or prior to landing.

 Design considerations

 Fuselage lift

 A blended wing-fuselage design such as that found on the General Dynamics F-16 Fighting Falcon or Mikoyan MiG-29 Fulcrum helps to reduce wing loading; in such a design the fuselage generates aerodynamic lift, thus improving wing loading while maintaining high performance.

 Variable-sweep wing

 Aircraft like the Grumman F-14 Tomcat and the Panavia Tornado employ variable-sweep wings.
 As their wing area varies in flight so does the wing loading (although this is not the only benefit).
 When the wing is in the forward position takeoff and landing performance is greatly improved.

-Fowler flaps
+Flaps

 Like all aircraft flaps, Fowler flaps increase the camber and hence the maximum value of lift coefficient (CLmax) lowering the landing speed.
 They also increase wing area, decreasing the wing loading, which further lowers the landing speed.